 “I can’t believe we almost got locked in a bunker,” I said.
 We found our bikes, then I saw some bushes and told Fran to wait.
 Oh, sweet release; I was squatting so low to the floor trying not to get piss on myself or my shoes, but at this point, I couldn’t see anything.
 I also couldn’t understand what Fran was saying, I just kept giggling and losing my balance.

 I zipped myself back up.
 We unlocked our bikes and went on our way.
 Fran asked me, “Do you want to sleep over?”

 “Oh yeah, that would be great.
 No, wait.
 I didn’t feed the cat.
 I have to go home and feed the cat.”

-“Zoé, I take back my invitation; you can’t come over anymore; you have to feed the cat.”
+“Zoé, I take back my invitation”, Fran was fake angry at me.
+“You can’t come over anymore; you have to feed the cat.”

 “I know,” I said.

 I followed Fran down the empty streets.
 We were going downhill now, and the fresh breeze aired out our cigarette-smelling hair and clothes.
 We recounted events from the evening, laughing the entire time.
 I hadn’t laughed like this with a friend in such a long time.
 It was good to be home.
 As we parted ways, I looked back, trying to balance my drunk self on my bicycle, and screamed, “Thanks for today, Fran, you’re the coolest person I know.”